 You will most likely feel a sense of accomplishment after performing these steps.
 Don’t let the momentum go to waste and your new actions have the same impact as most New Years’ Resolutions.
 Establish a habit of planning your finances every week-end.
 Play your personal accountant and check if your spending and earning are going according to plan.
 As soon as you fall in this routine raise the bar a little and set yourself new goals, such as saving more.
 Motivate to do so by establishing a much desired end point, like a holiday, a new car or whatever makes you feel motivated.
 This step shouldn’t take longer than 10-15 minutes a week, but you should do it consistently.

 Safety was not considered a different step initially because it was believed that it should be part of each previous step.
 However, as a review, it does not hurt to think about it.
 Safety means identifying risks and managing them.
+Sometimes we are in need of instant cash, make sure that when you’re borrowing money online the lender is a legit one like 365 Credit.
 Here are a few questions to ask ourselves, but this is just scratching the surface:

 - Sort: Do we risk losing our income stream?
 Do we risk more expenses?
 How likely are these risks?